haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-4-deployment.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We define all the hyper parameters for the orchestrator in the server
-config, and for the workers in the client_config.
+config, and for the workers in the client_config.These parameters themselves are

-These parameters themselves are serialized and sent to the workers
+serialized and sent to the workers
 whenever they begin the FL cycle.

 .. code:: python